 Unfortunately, many of the benefits of using a DEX are a double-edged sword, and institutional users, in particular, face certain risks.
 For one, most of DeFi is currently unregulated and participants typically do not undergo KYC.
 Anyone can download a wallet such as Metamask and start trading tokens immediately.

 The lack of regulation acts as a honeypot for scam token operators launching their own pools, and DEXs have also been implicated in money laundering.
-For instance, after centralized exchange KuCoin suffered a major hack in late 2020, the culprits used decentralized exchanges to trade nearly $20 million of stolen tokens.
+For instance, after centralized exchange KuCoin suffered a major hack in late 2020 without a cryptocurrency marketing strategy, and the culprits used decentralized exchanges to trade nearly $20 million of stolen tokens.
 The lack of a regulatory compliant legal framework creates an entry barrier for institutions that are forced to act within the confines of licensed secondary markets.

 Similarly, slippage and front-running are also common risks on DEXs.
 Blockchain transactions are not instant, and in the volatile cryptocurrency markets, prices can move in the time it takes for an order to be executed as a confirmed transaction.
 On-chain trading is also subject to network congestion which may lead to much higher execution fees compared to centralized exchanges.